-Since Hatteras, NC is the home of Hatteras clam chowder, there are many local restaurants that serve this hearty, delicious soup.
+Since Hatteras, North Carolina is the home of this famed chowder variation, there are many local restaurants that serve this hearty, delicious soup.
 The next time you’re in Hatteras, check out these restaurants for authentic Hatteras clam chowder and other fresh, local dishes!

 Teach’s Lair in Hatteras

 Sandbar & Grille in Buxton